Baledogle Airfield: United Nations intervention

-On 13 December 1992, four days after the deployment of U.S. military forces in Somalia, Baledogle airfield was peacefully secured by an air assault consisting 450 soldiers of the 10th Mountain Division and 230 Marines, with the assistance of 12 AH-1W SuperCobra attack helicopters, UH-1N Twin Huey and CH-46E Sea Knight.
+On 13 December 1992, four days after the deployment of U.S. military forces in Somalia, Baledogle airfield was peacefully secured by an air assault consisting of 450 soldiers of the 10th Mountain Division and 230 Marines, with the assistance of 12 AH-1W SuperCobra attack helicopters, UH-1N Twin Huey and CH-46E Sea Knight.
 U.S. forces proceeded to establish an operating base at the airfield to lead relief efforts in the area and further to south in the Kismayo, Beledweyne, and Merca humanitarian relief sectors.
 Baledogle had been designed for fighter aircraft and consequently had difficulty supporting a consistent large scale airlift.
-Transport aircraft like the C-141B Starlifter and C-130H Hercules would be capable of landing at the airfield, but the repeated heavy touchdowns would begin to disintegrate the runway, eventually leading to the termination of C-141B operations in mid-January 1993.
+Transport aircraft like the C-141B Starlifter and C-130H Hercules were capable of landing at the airfield, but the repeated heavy touchdowns began to disintegrate the runway, eventually leading to the termination of C-141B operations in mid-January 1993.

 During UNOSOM II, the airport was home to elements of the U.S. 10th Mountain Division.
 By January 1993 the entire HMLA-369 'Gunfighters' USMC attack helicopter squadron was deployed at the airfield.
-The HMLA-369 would log 1,098 flight hours from the base on various missions before being moved to Mogadishu international Airport the next month.
+The HMLA-369 logged 1,098 flight hours from the base on various missions before being moved to Mogadishu international Airport the next month.